gondree/cs210_build_chain/README.md

-# compiler errors
+# build chain
-A lesson on reading compiler errors
+A lesson on the build chain and compiler errors